Mohit-hub-prog/module5/README.md

-# SECScan — Linux Security Misconfiguration & CVE Scanner
+# Linux Security Misconfiguration & CVE Scanner

-SECScan is a modular security auditing tool for Linux systems, designed to help ethical hackers and security analysts identify:
+This is a modular security auditing tool for Linux systems, designed to help ethical hackers and security analysts identify:

 - Local misconfigurations
 - SUID permission issues